Scaling the Revenue Engine — Chapter 8: Product

 The Velocity Problem

 If this is your problem, the customers who have purchased your product and have begun to use it properly are happy.
 The problem is that not enough have overcome the hurdles to become a paying customer.
-Either the product wasn’t designed to engage the prospect at Top or Mid Funnel stage in the first place (more about the Sales Ready Product in Chapter 18 — Top of Funnel), or when prospects do initiate engagement, the initial experience falls short and they fall away.
+Either the product wasn’t designed to engage the prospect at Top or Mid Funnel stage in the first place (more about the Sales Ready Product here), or when prospects do initiate engagement, the initial experience falls short and they fall away.
 For either reason, prospects don’t convert at a high enough rate to become buyers and engaged users.

 Here, the issue lies in the “first mile” of the customer experience.